huggingface/blog/bert-cpu-scaling-part-1.md

 to scale our inference as linearly as possible.

-In the following section we will explore another possible scaling solution **Batch Size Scaling**, but before diving into this, let's take a look at how we can leverage Linux tools in order to assign Processor Affinity allowing effective model instance parallelism.
+In the following section we will explore another possible scaling solution **Batch Size Scaling**, but before diving into this, let's take a look at how we can leverage Linux tools in order to assign Thread Affinity allowing effective model instance parallelism.

 Instead of throwing more cores to the task as you would do in the core count scaling setup, now we will be using more model instances.
 Each instance will run independently on its own subset of the hardware resources in a truly parallel fashion on a subset of the CPU cores.